vkuprin/rails-chat/components/authentication/README.md

 end
 ```

-You need to create a new initializer file for devise:
+You need to create a new initializer file for devise in your main application:

 ```ruby
 # config/initializers/devise.rb
 Devise.setup do |config|